halokaiwei/Study-materials-recommendation/README.md

 # simplerecommendation
-A simple recommendation system using NLP for my FYP
+A study materials recommendation system using NLP for my FYP